We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Peel and thinly slice two russet potatoes.
 Put them in a pot, cover with cold water, bring to a boil, and cook until fork tender; about 3-5 minutes.
 Drain and set aside.
 If you don’t slightly cook the potatoes first before layering in the pie, they won’t fully cook in the oven.

 Roll out the pastry and cut out 6 circles of the pastry to fit inside the muffin pan.
 (I only did 5 for the photos.)
-Put a couple small spoonfuls of turkey gravy in the bottom of each pie.
+Put a couple small spoonfuls of gravy in the bottom of each pie.

 Layer a few sliced potatoes on top.
 Make sure the potatoes aren’t raw.